xiaozhengxu/Interactive-Calculus/README.md

 To install these in a linux system use:

- ` $ sudo apt-get install python-numpy python-scipy python-opencv python-pygame`
+ ` $ sudo apt-get install python-numpy python-scipy python-pygame`
+   $ sudo apt-get install libopencv-dev python-opencv

 To install these in other operating systems visit: